chennnxu/chennnxu.github.io/aboutme.md

 -->
 > Motto: **The main interest in life and work is to become someone else that you were not in the beginning. - Michel Foucault**

-My name is Chen Xu.
 I am a Developer, a Computer Science Educator, a lifelong learner ...
-I am now a master student in RWTH Aachen University.

 <!---
 ![avatar](/assets/img/my_profile_figure.jpeg =100x)
 --->